Laiuse – Teutonic Castle Lais

 I

-mportance of the castle increased with the increasing threat of Livonia on the side of the Grand Duchy of Moscow.
+mportance of the castle increased with the threat of Livonia on the side of the Grand Duchy of Moscow.
 Therefore, it was thoroughly rebuilt in the 15th century and its fortifications were adapted to use firearms.
 The castle walls and the gate have also been strengthened.
 However, even such a modernized castle succumbed to the troops of Ivan the Terrible and after being captured in 1559, it was partially destroyed.
 On the truce of Yam-Zapolsky, from 1582, it became the northernmost eldership of the Polish-Lithuanian Commonwealth.
 Andrzej Orzechowski became the starost, whose efforts the castle was rebuilt, and around 200 settlers from the Swedish part of Estonia were brought to its vicinity.

 The development of the starosty (eldership) was stopped by the Polish-Swedish war.
 In 1600, the Swedes besieged the castle and captured it only after four weeks.
 Due to the death of the Orzechowski, the garrison gave up.
 However, a year later, the stronghold returned under Polish rule and remained the center of eldership until 1622, when it was again passed into Swedish hands.
 Eventually, the destruction of the castle was brought by the Great Northern War in the early 18th century.